-If you're a low-mileage driver, you might want to look first at what are known as "pay-as-you-drive" plans and consider other common types of car insurance discounts.
+If you're a low-mileage driver, you might want to look first at pay-as-you-drive plans and consider other common types of car insurance discounts.
 If none of those seems like a good fit, here's what to watch out for as you explore other options.

 Preferred or standard car insurance policies are geared to drivers with clean or moderately clean driving records and decent credit ratings.
-Nonstandard policies are designed for risky customers who don't qualify for standard or preferred rates.
-Some are written specifically for specialty cars, like a Ferrari or a restored '57 Chevy.
+Non-standard policies are designed for risky customers who don't qualify for standard or preferred rates.
+Some are written specifically for specialty cars, like a Bentley or a restored '65 Mustang.

-Smaller companies that specialize in catering to high-risk customers or classic car owners used to dominate the nonstandard market.
-But today many major insurers, such as Allstate and State Farm, sell both standard and nonstandard policies.
+Smaller companies that specialize in catering to high-risk drivers or classic car owners used to dominate the non-standard market.
+But today many major insurers, such as Allstate and State Farm, sell both standard and non-standard policies.